beginning of content

 Skin granulomas

-There are several types of granuloma that can affect your skin.
+There are several types of granulomas that can affect your skin.

 Granuloma annulare (most common type)

-This is a harmless skin condition that causes raised pink or flesh-coloured bumps under the skin.
+This is a harmless skin condition that causes raised pink or flesh-coloured bumps under your skin.

-The bumps are usually found over bony areas, like the elbow, and may have a distinctive ring shape.
+The bumps are usually found in bony areas, like your elbow, and may have a distinctive ring shape.

-It often affects hands and arms, but can also affect legs, feet, trunk or face.
+It often affects your hands and arms, but can also affect your legs, feet, trunk or face.

 Pyogenic granuloma

-Is a harmless growth of blood vessels on the skin, which is fast growing.
+This is a harmless growth of blood vessels on your skin, which is fast-growing.

 It appears as a nodule (lump) that often bleeds.

-If you have a fast-growing lump on your skin that bleeds you should see your doctor to ensure it is not skin cancer.
+If you have a fast-growing lump on your skin that bleeds, see your doctor to make sure you do not have skin cancer.

 What causes granulomas?